sowidvhu/chocolatey-packages/README.md

 chocolatey-packages
 ===================

-a list of packages i've been making for site chocolatey.org
+a short list with chocolatey packages